poetapp/documentation/rdd/blockchain-confirmations.md

 $ dc exec tests node fourth-part-of-test.js
 ```

-We could achieve such control with [fake docker-in-docker](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).
+We could achieve such control with Docker [exposing the Docker socket to the test orchestration container](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).

 ## Notes For Clients